tijn/fork_pool/README.md

 fork_pool
 =========

-A pool that can keep a number of forks.
-It uses these to fork off code blocks.
+A pool that contains a number of forks.
+The pool can use this cutlery to fork off code blocks.

 What?
 -----